stejan/bash/README.md

 - .profile_projects
 - .profile_keys

 It also defines a lot of alias for better navigation, for maven and git commands

 ## .profile_utils
-This file includes color definition and some function like extract tgz files, make a backup from a file and so on.
+This file includes color definition and some function like
+- extract tgz files
+- make a backup from a file
+- ...

 ## .profile_aem
 This file includes aem specific funtions like